-Install or change the password and the length of password must be greater than one character.
+Install or change the password and the length of password must be greater than one word and less ten words.

 Power on password

 Enable:System will ask input password on post time.
 Disable:System will ask input password when go to Setup Utility